Skip to content

 Important

-• The CloudTrail region must be the same as the solution region.
+• The CloudTrail logging bucket must be in the same Region as the Centralized Logging with OpenSearch solution.

 • The Amazon OpenSearch Service index is rotated on a daily basis by default, and you can adjust the index in the Additional Settings.